chronark/upstash-ui/README.md

 - Produce new messages
 - Only encrypted data stored.
 Your connection details are de/encrypted inside the browser.
+- Requests to upstash are sent directly from the browser, not proxied by a backend.
 - Secure authentication using [auth0](https://auth0.com)
 - Zero ops, using upstash and this allows you use and observe kafka without managing anything.